Shane Hurlbut’s Go To Lighting Package

 36 Degree Barrel

 26 Degree Barrel

 19 Degree Barrel

 5 Degree Barrel

 I lit Marilyn with a table lamp, along with a Source 4 with a 36 degree barrel into a bead board bounce card.
 I was also using the 5 Degree barrel on a Source 4, which turned it into a huge spotlight to illuminate JFK on stage.

-I have used the Source 4 Leko lights for beauty lighting.
+I have used the Source 4 Leko lights for beauty lighting in my lighting package.
 Positioned high above camera and through a Rosco Half Soft Frost 4 x 4 diffusion frame, it instantly creates a light that falls off quickly with a nice drop shadow under the model’s chin.